 We are committed to providing a high-quality mediation service to all our clients.
 It is important to us that you are happy with all aspects of our service and feel free to share your comments and concerns with us.
 This policy is to explain how we can support you if you wish to complain about our service.

-Our practice is governed by the College of Mediators (CoM) and our mediations are conducted in accordance with both the Family Mediation Code of Conduct and the CoM Code of Practice.
+Our practice is governed by the Family Mediation Council (FMC) and our mediations are conducted in accordance with the FMC Code of Practice for Family Mediators.
 In order to continue improving our standards, we need to hear from you if something goes wrong.

 Please raise any concerns you may have as to our practice with your mediator in the first instance.
 Your mediator will aim to resolve matters to your satisfaction internally and informally according to our complaints procedure.